 Related Article: Marketing Showdown: Organic vs. Paid Content Strategies for Solopreneurs

-Website Vs. Social Media: A Comparison
+Website Vs. Social Media: Pros and Cons

 And that’s 8 reasons why you need a website.
 That doesn’t mean those are the only reasons, but those are my top eight.

 Only your website, podcast, Pinterest, or other form of searchable content can offer that long of a shelf-life for your content.
+And that’s the best pro for your content strategy as a work form home mom.
+Because you can get more out of the work that you get done.
+That means you can work less but do more.

 That’s why it’s so important to create content strategically.
 And to perform keyword research with your strategy in mind.
+It means less work and more reward.

 But the most important aspect of creating your first website, is to simply start.
 Get that first page created.
 I know it seems scary at first because it’s new, and you’re not sure what to do or who to listen to.
 But starting your online business with the right foundation will help you grow more in the long run.

 You can always add social media to your content strategy later, but social media should be the gasoline to your already burning fire.
 Without your business, your offers, and setting up a way to grow your own audience, you don’t have a fire to add gasoline to.
-At that point, you’re growing an audience for the social platform, not for y-o-u.
-AND you’re running the risk of growing an audience without a way to monetize that audience.
+And to me, that’s the biggest con of social media.

-You monetize your audience by getting them off of the social media platform and onto something you own.
-This includes your website or email list where you can sell or have affiliate links to make commissions from.
 So start your online business with a solid foundation and get your website ready to attract your ideal customers like a magnet.
 And you don’t need a full website with multiple pages.
 You can start with a one page landing page.

 So Website vs. Social Media.
 Which are you choosing?